ysmood/nofs/doc/readme.tpl.md

 Any function that has a `Sync` version will has a promise version that ends with `P`, for example `fs.readFileSync` will have a `fs.readFileP`.

+I also did some abstraction on the directory manipulation:
+`readDirs`, `eachDir`, `mapDir`, `reduceDir`.
+They are the core of the other APIs.

 [![NPM version](https://badge.fury.io/js/nofs.svg)](http://badge.fury.io/js/nofs) [![Build Status](https://travis-ci.org/ysmood/nofs.svg)](https://travis-ci.org/ysmood/nofs) [![Build status](https://ci.appveyor.com/api/projects/status/11ddy1j4wofdhal7?svg=true)](https://ci.appveyor.com/project/ysmood/nofs)
  [![Deps Up to Date](https://david-dm.org/ysmood/nofs.svg?style=flat)](https://david-dm.org/ysmood/nofs)